 My recommendation for staying in Catania and only 10 minutes from the airport is Le Dimore Degli Archi.
 This luxury Bed and Breakfast is close to the city center on Via Calì, perfect for me having only an afternoon.
 The B&B is brand new in the middle of a local neighborhood and part of a bigger building.
 I did not expect such a luxury room here!
 Very friendly staff, safe, parking around the corner and basic breakfast.

 I had a late lunch on my way from Taormina to Catania at Acquapazza in the village of Santa Tecla.
 I saw the signs at the road for a while and it was on my way.
 Eventually it was a perfect stop to eat in what they say in one of the best restaurants of Sicily.
-The food was indeed perfect, and the style and service was top notch; a very unexpected coincidence!
+The food was indeed perfect, and the style and service were top notch; a very unexpected coincidence!
 That is why I only had an ice cream at Cioccolato e Gelato in Catania.